 2. Search and interpret the results database

 3. Be informed about the number of study records with results, and

 4. Learn the role of health sciences librarians can play to advocate to clinical researchers the importance of complying with the results submission requirements mandated by federal law.

-- 5 minutes: discuss the number of records with results
+5 minutes: discuss the number of records with results, how to download results

 Attendees will need access to a computer at their own site.